Submissions

 John Baker, An Introduction to English Legal History (4th ed., Butterworths, London, 2002) pp. 419–21.

-Names of Ethiopian authors should appear as follows: the author’s given (first) name and his/her father’s name without changing the order.
+Names of Ethiopian authors should appear as follows: author’s given (first) name and his/her father’s name without changing the order.
 Subsequent, references should be limited to given names.

 Assefa Fiseha, Federalism and the Accommodation of Diversity in Ethiopia: A Comparative Study, (2nd ed., Wolf Legal Publishers, Nijmegen, 2007), p.
 235.